 The Tutorial Lab is located on the first floor of the Science/LAP Building.
-The lab has 30 state-of-the-art computers running Windows 7 with Internet access and multiple application software packages to support curriculum requirements.
 This lab provides students with opportunities to (1) increase their knowledge and skills through research and computer-assisted instruction, (2) receive tutorial assistance in mastering required standards of performance in a particular program, and (3) increase their knowledge and skills through use of enrichment activities.
 Peer tutors and lab assistants are available to support students with the use of equipment and software.